dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-09-13-Searching-The-Creator.md

 header:
      teaser: /assets/images/wiapost/5170-Searching-The-Creator.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Searching the Creator](/assets/images/wiapost/5170-Searching-The-Creator.jpg)

 ## Searching the Creator

-Namaste,

 Without seeing or hearing about many things we know about their existence from the results of their functions.

 I can see, this proves that I have eyes.